iamgauravshukla/100DaysOfCode/README.md

 	  Solved two questions on HackerRank
 * Day-16: Finished my Python For Data Science IBM Course.<br>
 	  Completed the learning of Matplotlib.
+* Day-17: Solved some questions on Recursion.<br>
+	  Practiced some SQL operations.